Bickio/Autostrate/brief.md

 # Brief

-## Conceptual Statement
+## Issue
-The issue: writing harmony parts to accompany a melody which fit a chord progression is time-taking and requires a medium level of music theory knowledge.
-The purpose of the software is to provide an easy to use and accurate voicing generator for use in rehearsals and in the composition process.
+Writing harmony parts to accompany a melody which fit a chord progression is time-taking and requires a medium level of music theory knowledge.
+Many people have trouble with harmony even when rhythmic and melodic concepts are not an issue.
+This is often because the person needing to write the harmonies doesn't play a chordal instrument and so can't easily hear the sounds in their head.
+When composing and arranging music, I spend lots of time going back and forth listening and then adjusting, which can be time-consuming and more importantly can end up with bad sounding results.
+This is particularly relevant when writing parts a short time before a rehearsal or even during a rehearsal and you have no way listening to the sound without disturbing others.

 ## Specifications
 - Have intuitive input of chords and melody